PrettyFloralBonnet/javascript-notes/Objects/constructor-operator-new.md

 When such a function is executed with `new`, a new empty object is created and assigned to `this`, the function body is executed (usually adding properties to `this` or modifying it), and the value of `this` is returned.

 It allows for creation of multiple new instances of a given object without resorting to object literals over and over again.

+## Return from constructors

+Constructor functions do not usually have a `return` statement.
+However, if one is present, it behaves in the following way:

+* if `return` contains an object, that object is returned (instead of `this`)
+* if `return` contains a primitive, it is ignored.